felixlopz/hubrise-test-task/content/contributing/en/diagram-guide.md

   description: How to contribute diagrams to the HubRise website.
 ---

-## Introduction

-This guide includes useful guidance and specifications when including diagrams to the HubRise website.

 ## Primary Examples

 Simple white blocks may be used on a gray background.